Transparent heart icon with white outline and + sign.

 By:

-Mary Bennett gets a lot of good press.
-In Pride and Prejudice, she is one of the heroine Elizabeth Bennett’s three younger sisters, and she’s known as the bookish one.
+Mary Bennet gets a lot of good press.
+In Pride and Prejudice, she is one of the heroine Elizabeth Bennet’s three younger sisters, and she’s known as the bookish one.
 Maybe because readers of Pride and Prejudice may be bookish as well, we tend to feel the story overlooks her, so many a blog post, and articles, and even sequel novels have been written bemoaning this.
-This is in spite of the plentiful evidence Jane Austen herself did not like her.
+This is in spite of the plentiful evidence that Jane Austen herself did not like her.
 Despite Mary being bookish, Austen did not mean to point to her as a character that we should imitate.

 This is astonishing, as the bookish girl is a pretty strong stereotype for female heroines by now – just think of Belle in Beauty and the Beast, Hermione in Harry Potter, or Jane Eyre.
 All of them readers, some a bit know-it-all, but all with a heart of gold.
-The character of Mary Bennett is swimming directly against the current in this matter.
+The character of Mary Bennet is swimming directly against the current in this matter.

 But Jane Austen does not give us that satisfaction with Mary.

 Evidence of dissatisfaction with Mary’s story can easily be found.
-Both The Guardian and The Atlantic have written articles about the proliferation of sequels about Mary Bennett, which include: The Independence of Miss Mary Bennet, The Forgotten Sister, The Pursuit of Mary Bennet, and of course, one called There’s Something About Mary, Bennett.
+Both The Guardian and The Atlantic have written articles about the proliferation of sequels about Mary Bennet, which include: The Independence of Miss Mary Bennet, The Forgotten Sister, The Pursuit of Mary Bennet, and of course, one called There’s Something About Mary, Bennet.
 Many, many authors have seen potential in her character, and clearly many readers want to read about that potential.

 So what are Mary’s faults, according to Jane Austen?